iKozlinskyi/Real-Estate-Booking-App/README.md

 - `cd ./Real-Estate-Booking-App/frontend/` to get to front end folder
 - `npm install` to install all req'd dependencies
 - `npm run build` to generate client resources
-- Open `../src/main/resources/application.properties`
-- Add your username and password to config file to use database
+- Open `../src/main/resources/application.properties` - add your username and password to config file to use database
-- `cd ../../../`
+- `cd ../`
 - `mvn clean install` - this will generate the executable *fat-jar*
 - `java -jar target/real-estate-booking-app-0.0.1-SNAPSHOT.jar`